Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/index.md

 Note that the above implementation doesn't make any assumptions about how it's going to be used in tests.
 Instead, it provides what can effectively be a drop-in replacement for the actual blob storage component in our system.

 Because of that, it's also important that the fake replicates the behavior of the real dependency as closely as possible.
-This means that we might have to consider various nuances, some of which are:
+This means that we might have to consider various nuances like:

 - Whether the file names are treated as case-sensitive
 - Whether `ReadFileAsync()` throws on a non-existing file or returns an empty stream